1993 Boston College Eagles football team

 Quarterback Glenn Foley was named Big East Offensive Player of the Year, throwing for 3,397 yards and 25 touchdowns.
 He was joined on the First Team All-Big East by tight end Pete Mitchell and linebacker Stephen Boyd.

+After the season, Coughlin left Boston College to become the head coach of the soon-to-be-launched Jacksonville Jaguars of the NFL.